without Internet Explorer,

 One of my complaints about Quietus was its production.
 Yes it was dense.
 Yes it was enveloping.
 But it wasn't organic.
 It felt rubbery at times, too digital.
 No it wasn't bad, but it wasn't perfect either.
 The same reason why I thought Tyranny's Tides of Awakening was woefully overrated (amongst the underground circles) is because of its terrible digital production.
 Behold!
 AoL kicks your ass from start to beginning with its majestic production.
 When "In Solitary Ruin" begins, the opening riff and its accompanying chord-progression just shows what a heavy as fuck sound the album as a whole will embody.

 Calling AoL depressive will be cliche.
 However, calling it an antidote to depression will be far-reaching.
 No, this album is not all confetti, candy and bubble-gum waterfalls.
 Far from it.
-While bands like My Shameful will sadistically bludgeon you, or like Esoteric will infuse hopelessness and all that is lost.
+While bands like My Shameful will sadistically bludgeon you, or ones like Esoteric will infuse hopelessness and all that is lost.
 Evoken will take you through the scenic route of all things wrong in a mortal's life and then tease you with the hope of redemption (the beautiful solo in The Mournful Refusal, build up in Pavor Nocturnus after 7:00 mark) before kicking you out of the mirage (mid-section of Accursed Premonition, ending of The Mournful Refusal).
 These peaks and troughs of idealist and realist metaphors presented as music is just amazing.
 I don't care about lyrics.
 I don't listen to music for its lyrics.
 Interpreting, "I want to stick this shard of broken glass into my ass" is meaningless and celebrates something that isn't.